Premier League standings: Latest on every PL team for 2020-21

 [ MORE: Premier League stats ]

-Plenty of the big boys have struggled early in the season as seven teams have been the Premier League leaders so far, as Tottenham, Liverpool and Chelsea now seem like regularly at the summit, while Leicester City, Southampton and Everton seem like they may be capable of sticking around in the top six conversation.
+Plenty of the big boys have struggled early in the season as seven teams have been the Premier League leaders so far, as Tottenham, Liverpool and Chelsea now seem set to battle it out at the summit throughout this season, while Leicester City, Southampton and Everton seem like they may be capable of sticking around in the top six conversation.

+Manchester City and Manchester United both secured big wins as they climb back up the table.

 This feels like a season where an underdog can not only finish in the top four but also challenge for the title, as teams that aren’t in European competition have a clear advantage when it comes to their players being fitter and fresher in comparison to the seven teams in Europe.